RsyncProject/rsync/rsync.1.md

 to this latter rule).

-As a special case, if a single source arg is specified without a destination, the files are listed in an output format similar to "ls -l".
+As a special case, if a single source arg is specified without a destination, the files are listed in an output format similar to "`ls -l`".

 As expected, if neither the source or destination path specify a remote host, the copy occurs locally (see also the `--list-only` option).

-Rsync refers to the local side as the "client" and the remote side as the "server".
-Don't confuse "server" with an rsync daemon -- a daemon is always a server, but a server can be either a daemon or a remote-shell spawned process.
+Rsync refers to the local side as the client and the remote side as the server.
+Don't confuse server with an rsync daemon.
+A daemon is always a server, but a server can be either a daemon or a remote-shell spawned process.

 # SETUP